ucb-bar/hammer/hammer/technology/sky130/README.md

 Known DRC Issues
 ----------------
-The HAMMER flow generates DRC-clean digital logic when run with the Calibre DRC deck and SRAMs excluded.
+The Hammer flow generates DRC-clean digital logic when run with the Calibre DRC deck and SRAMs excluded.

 TODO: summarize issues with SRAMs and open-source Magic DRC checks.